This event is not sponsored by the Alumni Association and does not fall under the benefits of Founding Membership status.

 For questions concerning registration or Continuing Education, please contact Martha Busby at email@example.com

-Refunds: Refund requests must be received prior to April requested prior to April 29 in order to receive a full refund, otherwise there will be a late cancellation fee.
+Refunds: Refund requests must be received prior to April requested prior to September 6 in order to receive a full refund, otherwise there will be a late cancellation fee.

 There is no known commercial support for this program.

 Richmont Graduate University has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 4534.
 Programs that do not qualify for NBCC credit are clearly identified.
 Richmont Graduate University is solely responsible for all aspects of the programs.